Sheldon Hackney Fellowships

-In 2020, the MVM will offer three fellowship opportunities for the summer program.
-Fellowships are available in the marketing/events, advancement, and education departments.
-Fellows enjoy a variety of museum experiences, including being involved with programs, special events, kids activities, interaction with visitors, and working with a professional staff.
+In 2021, the MVM will offer four fellowship opportunities for the summer program.
+Fellowships are available in the curatorial, marketing/events, advancement, and education departments.
+Fellows enjoy a variety of museum experiences, including working with the collection, performing research, preparing exhibits, organizing programs, assisting with special events, running kids activities, interacting with visitors, and working with a professional staff.
 Schedules are to be arranged with individual fellows and departments, and each department has their own requirements.
 These fellowships offer a stipend for the summer, which is based on the number of hours the fellow is expected to work.
 With the experience gained at the MVM, many of the previous fellows have gone on to careers in the fields of library science, historic preservation, public history, non-profit management, and museum studies.
 Energetic, self-motivated, flexible individuals who are independent, creative, and willing to be team players will best fit these positions.

 DUTIES AND DURATION OF THE FELLOWSHIP